 Should three or more committee members resign from committee, the student and their program will be reviewed by the program coordinator.
-The coordinator may recommend to the program chair (Dean of the Graduate School) that the student be disenrolled from the IIDP.
+The coordinator may recommend to the program chair (Vice Provost of Graduate and Professional Education) that the student be disenrolled from the IIDP.